garden-io/garden/docs/reference/config-template-config.md

 # In addition to any template strings you can normally use for the given configurations (see [the
 # reference](./template-strings/README.md)), you can reference the inputs described by the inputs schema for the
 # template, using ${inputs.*} template strings, as well as ${parent.name} and ${template.name}, to reference the name
-# of the `Render` resource being rendered, and the name of the template itself, respectively.
+# of the `RenderTemplate` resource being rendered, and the name of the template itself, respectively.
 #
 # **Important: Make sure you use templates for any identifiers that must be unique, such as action names.**
 # Otherwise you'll inevitably run into configuration errors when re-using the template.
 The names can reference the